Goodness-of-fit test for multi-layer stochastic block models: Numerical experiments

 Table \ref{table:TK0} empirically validates the theoretical properties of the goodness-of-fit test statistic \( T \) under the sequential testing framework.
-For each true \( K \), the statistic \( T \) exhibits a sharp phase transition at \( K_0 = K \): \begin{itemize} \item For the underfitting regime (\( K_0 < K \)), we see that \( |T| \) is exceptionally large (e.g., \( T \geq 17.2351\) for \( K_0 < K \)) when the true $K$ is 5, reflecting systematic model misspecification.
-This aligns with Theorem \ref{thm:main}, where \( T \) diverges under \( H_1: K > K_0 \) due to unmodeled community structure. \item For the critical transition regime (\( K_0 = K \)), we observe that \( T \) collapses near zero (bold values), with \( |T| \leq 0.2570 \) across all \( K \).
-This sudden drop confirms asymptotic normality shown in Theorem \ref{thm:main}. \item For the overfitting regime (\( K_0 > K \)), we see that \( T \) remains stable near zero when $K_0$ is slightly larger than the true $K$ across all \( K \), indicating no evidence against \( H_0 \).
+For each true \( K \), the statistic \( T \) exhibits a sharp phase transition at \( K_0 = K \): \begin{itemize} \item For the underfitting regime (\( K_0 < K \)), we see that \( |T| \) is exceptionally large (e.g., \( T \geq 17.4084\) for \( K_0 < K \)) when the true $K$ is 5, reflecting systematic model misspecification.
+This aligns with Theorem \ref{thm:power}, where \( T \) diverges under \( H_1: K > K_0 \) due to unmodeled community structure. \item For the critical transition regime (\( K_0 = K \)), we observe that \( T \) collapses near zero (bold values), with \( |T| \leq 0.0947 \) across all \( K \).
+This sudden drop confirms asymptotic normality shown in Theorems \ref{thm:main} and \ref{thm:power}. \item For the overfitting regime (\( K_0 > K \)), we see that \( T \) remains stable near zero when $K_0$ is slightly larger than the true $K$ across all \( K \), indicating no evidence against \( H_0 \).
 Consequently, the test lacks power to reject overfitted models (\(K_0 > K\)).
 However, our NAST avoids this limitation by its sequential testing starting from \(K_0 = 1\), which ensures the termination at the smallest \(K_0\) where \(H_0\) is accepted, which is typically the true \(K\) (as validated in Table 3). \end{itemize}

-The consistency of this pattern: steep divergence for \( K_0 < K \), immediate normalization at \( K_0 = K \), and sustained stability for \( K_0 > K \), validates the efficacy of the sequential testing algorithm NAST in identifying the true community count.
+The consistency of this pattern in the test statistic $T$: steep divergence for \( K_0 < K \), immediate normalization at \( K_0 = K \), and sustained stability for \( K_0 > K \), validates the efficacy of the sequential testing algorithm NAST in identifying the true community count.